silviucpp/erlcass/README.md

 ### Non prepared statements queries

 The only downside is that you have to provide metadata about the types of the fields that are bound.
-The datatypes can be found into *erlcass.hrl* file as follow:
+The data types can be found into `erlcass.hrl` file as follow:

 ```erlang
 -define(CASS_TEXT, text).                         %use for (ascii, text, varchar)